 My last article was about the impact of different Windows 10 builds on the performance and scalability of your VDI environment.
 If you’d like to get more bang for your buck there is a new kid on the block: The Citrix Optimizer.

 Today we, at Login VSI, are going to look at what it does and how well it does that.

 How to optimize desktop images in your VDI environment

 It is a fact that by default Microsoft Windows desktop images contain a lot of features that you wouldn’t necessarily need in a VDI environment but finding these services, background tasks and other nifty performance optimization tricks can be quite a challenge, however the performance gains can be huge.
-I’ve been testing the effects of optimizing your desktop images and how to perform these steps in your VDI environment.
+Being experts in improving user-experience, aswell as the industry-standard in VDI performance testing, we here at Login VSI have been testing the effects of optimizing your desktop images and how to perform these steps in your VDI environment.

 These are the five typical ways used to optimize the performance of a VDI desktop as I see them:

 - The sysadmins know ‘a trick’ that worked very well in the past

 - VMware’s operating system optimization toolkit is used

 - Microsoft’s recommended settings for VDI desktops are applied

 - The Citrix Optimizer is used